 Sponsored content and affiliates

-I also participate in occasional other affiliate schemes.
+I also occasionally participate in other affiliate schemes.

-My sites display adverts served up by Google and MessageSpace and also use affiliate links from other firms from time to time.
-In all cases, these third parties do not supply any of your personal data to me and you should contact them direct for details of their privacy policies and information on how to opt out from their systems.
+In all cases, these third parties do not supply any of your personal data to me and if you choose to provide any personal data to them via their systems, you should contact them direct for details of their privacy policies and information on how to opt-out from their systems.